 Jai's professional career began at the age of 18, whilst he was at college as a follow spot operator in London's West End.
 Later he decided to pursue studying at a higher level to further his career as a Lighting Designer.

-Jai has freelanced as a Lighting Designer for the past 6 years and has worked with numerous directors and companies including world renowned companies such as; Complicité, The National Theatre of Kuwait, Hampstead Theatre and The Orange Tree Theatre.
+Jai has freelanced as a Lighting Designer for many years and has worked with numerous directors and companies including world renowned companies such as; Complicité, The National Theatre of Kuwait, Hampstead Theatre and The Orange Tree Theatre.

-As is commonly know, Black, Asian and Minority Ethnic representation in creative teams are lacking.
+As is commonly known, Black, Asian and Minority Ethnic representation in creative teams are lacking.
 As a Lighting Designer and Creative with roots from Asia (specifically India) and Africa (specifically Kenya and Uganda), Jai prides himself on the work he does with multiple organisations to help increase diversity.
 Jai chairs the ALD Diversity, Inclusion and Representation committee.
 This committee leads on changing and improving lighting departments across the UK for all subjects including ethnic diversity, LGBTQ+, Gender, Parent and Carer representation, Class Equality, Disability and Access.